 Beef pancreas can be sourced from veal or fully mature cows.
 This organ meat can be somewhat hard to come by, but do your best to source from grass-fed, pastured animals.
 Asking around at your local farmer’s market or health food store may be the best way to find high-quality sweetbreads.

-If all else fails, an excellent way to get premium beef pancreas is via Dr. Kiltz’s Organ Meat Supplement.
+Another excellent way to get premium beef pancreas is via Dr. Kiltz’s Organ Meat Supplement.

 How to Cook Beef Pancreas